safetyfirstpdx/safetyfirstpdx.github.io/training/code_of_conduct/index.md

 # Workshops

-We have a three-hour workshop about code of conducts for people in community leadership roles, including user group leaders, conference organizers, and open source project maintainers.
+We have a three-hour workshop about codes of conduct for people in community leadership roles, including user group leaders, conference organizers, and open source project maintainers.

-Subscribe to know about the next workshop.

-{% include newsletter.html %}

 # Training materials